-- Capital Improvement Plans (CIP) are updated every two years - If Scenario A1 is adopted for the November 2018 bond referendum1, it includes: - Major Infrastructure Projects (MC/MM) - Reed (725 E.S. seats) - Career Center/Arlington Tech (250 H.S. seats) - Education Center (600 H.S. seats) - Transportation staff facility renovation - Field conversions to synthetic turf - 800 H.S. seats at the Career Center (planning & design funds) - The CIP will be re-evaluated in 2020 and will further define the needs for the Career Center site for the 2020 bond referendum
+- Capital Improvement Plans (CIP) are updated every two years - If the School Board's Proposed 2019-28 CIP is adopted for the November 2018 bond referendum, it includes: - Major Infrastructure Projects (MC/MM) - Reed (725 E.S. seats) - Career Center/Arlington Tech (250 H.S. seats) - Education Center (600 H.S. seats) - Transportation staff facility renovation - Field conversions to synthetic turf - Planning & design funds for 800 H.S. seats at the Career Center - The CIP will be re-evaluated in 2020.
+Career Center planning and design will define the funds needed in the 2020 bond referendum

-1 Bond financing is generated through the sale of general obligation bonds by Arlington County as authorized by County voters through bond referenda.
+&lt;sup>1 Bond financing is generated through the sale of general obligation bonds by Arlington County as authorized by County voters through bond referenda.
 Bond referenda are scheduled for even-numbered calendar years, with the next bond referendum in November 2018.